Plot Synopsis: The Enterprise brings a deaf negotiator to mediate the end of a planetary civil war.

 Use of Cast/Characters: Picard doesn’t get a lot of development in this episode, but he is used.
 Riker is used about the same, as is Data and Worf.
 It was cool to see Picard order Data to go and learn five languages, in about five minutes.
 It’s a way to make use of his capabilities without having him just give the answer to any question the crew has, which is nice.
 Geordi and Pulaski get exactly the same amount of use, in part because they have a scene together.
 It’s establishing a plot line that never gets developed: giving Geordi normal vision.
 Wes has about three scenes, all of which are flying the ship, he gets a grand total of nothing.
 Troi gets the most of the regular cast, which is rare.
 She is the focus of Riva’s attentions and becomes instrumental in relating to him and re-motivating him to take his place as the arbiter of peace again.
 She comes across as competent and of real use to the mission.
 Howie Seago plays Riva and he does a pretty decent job.
 Nothing special, but not bad.

 Nitpicks: The little discussion in the teaser about some aberrant third planet in a solar system makes absolutely no sense.
-Also the fade out is just weird, it’s as if the director didn’t know what else to do, or couldn’t think of a better way to end the teaser.
+Also the fade out is just odd, as if the director didn’t know what else to do, or couldn’t think of a better way to end the teaser.
 Man that Riva has some 80’s hair!
 He immediately hits on Troi, but just comes across as creepy.
 She is saying that it’s flattering and she’s interested, but I can’t see it at all in her performance.
 Later when his chorus is about to be killed, how slow is that guy on the draw that Riker and everyone moving even slower have time to get him out of the way?
 That’s a sign of bad editing.
 Later, after Data learns sign language why is he needed to translate when Picard speaks to Riva?
 They didn’t need him so Riva could understand up until that point?
 About 11:30 into the episode Geordi is just standing on the bridge for no reason and you can see his shadow on the turbolift doors, obviously from a stage light.

 Overall Impression: There’s nothing really special about this episode.
 It’s not a travesty of an episode like the previous one, but it’s nothing you’ll need to watch again.
 It was important to the deaf community and that’s cool, but other than that component it’s nothing that I would care to see.
 The pace is pretty sedate, and I don’t really get drawn in by the drama here.
 Also, I’ve got to say, whenever I see the chorus get vaporized in the gruesome way they did, all I can think of is the song Freeze Frame.
 Now you’ll have no choice but to think of it too, heh.
 I rate this episode 2 out of 5 stars.